MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 ### Example

-The following code example defines the variable, *m_splitButton*, that is used to programmatically access the split button control.
+The first code example defines the variable, `m_splitButton`, that is used to programmatically access the split button control.
 This variable is used in the following example.

 [!code-cpp[NVC_MFC_CButton_s1#1](../../mfc/reference/codesnippet/cpp/cbutton-class_10.h)]

-### Example

-The following code example sets the state of the split button control to indicate that the drop-down arrow is pushed.
+The next code example sets the state of the split button control to indicate that the drop-down arrow is pushed.

 [!code-cpp[NVC_MFC_CButton_s1#6](../../mfc/reference/codesnippet/cpp/cbutton-class_11.cpp)]